-UPDATE: this show first aired on Brighton’s Radio Reverb on Sunday 22 April 2018.
-To listen to it, you can catch up on iTunes or Podomatic
+This show first aired on Brighton’s Radio Reverb on Sunday 22 April 2018.
+Click on the logo below to listen:

-The April edition of the UK’s only regular beer and brewing show on FM radio will air on Sunday 22 April at 3pm.
-And it’s a big-name show that is vying for your undivided attention!
+The April edition of the UK’s only regular beer and brewing show on FM radio first aired on Sunday 22 April at 3pm.
+And it’s a big-name show, vying for your undivided attention!

-After spending half a lifetime working in the public sector, my recent visit to BrewDog HQ left me feeling a little like I’d accidentally wandered into the head offices of Google – but that probably says much more about me than it does about the coffee-scented, neon-lit, street art covered corridors of power.
+After spending half a lifetime working in the public sector, Emma’s recent visit to BrewDog HQ left her feeling a little like she’d accidentally wandered into the head offices of Google – but that probably says much more about her than it does about the coffee-scented, neon-lit, street art covered corridors of power.
 The brew kit itself shone in stainless splendour and Dog Tap – the onsite tap room – felt like the kind of place where deals might be struck, where small ideas might germinate.
-Halfway through the day I was handed a bottle of Punk IPA straight off the clattering bottling line, and it’s unfamiliar, fresh-hop sting was a reminder that even the most placid of hounds occasionally nip at your fingers.
+Halfway through the day she was handed a bottle of Punk IPA straight off the clattering bottling line, and it’s unfamiliar, fresh-hop sting was a reminder that even the most placid of hounds occasionally nip at your fingers.
 But the BrewDog team were, without exception, welcoming, entertaining, and generous with their time.
 Even the sometimes publicly abrasive founders, James Watt and Martin Dickie, are undeniably charming and seemingly self-effacing when seen up close.

 From their proclaimed mission to reshape the UK beer scene, to their sometimes controversial self-promotion, it’s hard to feel neutral towards the big boys of British craft brewing.
 But whilst with one paw they’ve been distracting us with Pink IPA and the acquisition of a chain of bars, with the other paw* they’ve been cracking on with developing OverWorks – one of the most impressive mixed fermentation facilities in the UK.